AndelaOSP/art-dashboard/docs/best_practices/code_organization.md

 };
 ```

-Have a look at the [React's faq page](https://reactjs.org/docs/faq-structure.html) to see the most common structures that people use.

 ## `styles` folder
-This directory comprises the styles used in the project.
+This directory contains the styles used in the project.

 ## `_test_` folder
 This folder contains the tests for all the components, containers, actions and reducers.